 You are assigned a care coordinator who will help connect you to the services and resources you need to get the best possible care.
 Care coordinators can also help you learn more about your health, any health conditions you have, and help you follow your support plan.
-Care coordinators and UCare Connect Customer Service staff are available to answer questions about UCare Connect and the SNBC program.
+Care coordinators and Customer Service staff are available to answer questions about care coordination.